Foster Youth Success Initiative - Financial Aid Office

 Priority Registration for Foster Youth Students

 - Students classified as foster youth are granted priority registration.
-If you have questions about your priority registration status, please check with the Admissions & Records Office or FYSI Liaison.
+If you have questions about your priority registration status, please check with the Admissions & Records Office, FYSI Liaison or Foster Youth Counselor..

 Chafee Grant: (Free money for foster youth for college or career training)

-Most services at Health Services & Personal Wellness have no fees!
+Also, most services at Southwestern College's Health Services & Personal Wellness have no fees!
 They are paid for by your student health services fee each semester.
 Check out their webpage for available services and office hours.

 Apply for Financial Aid